Mpavcell/fittiefitnessapp/README.md

-With this private project I attempted to create a website based on the design from an existing template.
+With this private project I attempted to recreate an existing website without looking at the original source code.
+The existing website that I set out to recreate was a template I took from Themezy.com.
+Working like this enables me to focus solely on practicing my code, and focus less on design-specific matters.

+DISCLAIMER: This website is a duplicate of an already existing website template which is designed by Themezy.com.
+I do not claim ownership nor credit for the design and all rights belong to Themezy.com.
+I have used their template for educational purposes only and again do not claim credit.

 --

+This website is a four-page website to promote a fictional Fitness App.

-visit the final website at: https://mpavcell.github.io/fittiefitnessapp/
+Visit the final website at: https://mpavcell.github.io/fittiefitnessapp/

 --

-personal notes:

-In the past when practicing HTML and CSS I would be losing a lot of time on the design-part.
-Using an existing template takes away the burden and time that goes into having to think about the design the aesthetics myself.

-This allows me to focus solely on practicing my code.

-Because coding is still new to me I prefer to spend as much time as possible on the coding part and  spend a minimal amount of time on field not related to coding.

-In the future when I want to practice my code by building practice-websites I will only be using already existing templates or psd's as a visual example.

---

-notes on project:
+Personal sidenotes on project:

 Building this website went very smoothly and I noticed a significant increase in my understanding of HTML and CSS.

 CSS Grid, which has been a bit confusing to me in the past, no longer causes any confusion.

 I have still to get more used to Git.
 I do not use it properly.

 I have to learn to name classes more properly.

 A big point of attention for me are media queries.
 I struggled a lot writing proper media queries.
 Although for the last two pages ("features" and "contact") it went better, I had a very bad time writing proper media queries for the about page.
-They also seem to be very long and I think hard to read for anyone other than myself.
+They also seem to be very long and I suspect they are hard to read for anyone other than myself.

-I intend on making a few more practise websites before starting javaScript.